manushanga/vrok/README.md

 Vrok - smokin' audio
 ======================

-* Plays FLAC, MPEG and Ogg Vorbis
+* Plays FLAC, MPEG and Ogg Vorbis through their native decoders and plays other formats via FFmpeg
 * Shibatch SuperEQ with Self Learning
 * Windows and Linux(PulseAudio and ALSA)
 * Gapless